 Setting up Camp

 You'll want to leave your camp looking better than when you arrived, so always practice Leave No Trace ethics and pack out everything you bring in.
-Choose an existing site when possible, or if none is available, camp on a sturdy surface well away from the edge of lakes.
+Choose an existing site when possible, or if none are available, camp on a sturdy surface at least 200 feet away from the nearest water source or the main trail.
 Avoid setting up camp on fragile meadows or right next to lakes or streams.

 For more info check out: Leave No Trace's Camp and Travel.

-To ensure that water is safe to drink, you must purify it through boiling, chemical treatment or filtering.
+To ensure that your water is safe to drink, you must purify it through boiling, chemical treatment or filtering.
 If boiling, make sure the water boils for a few minutes to kill the microbes.
-Also, you can chemically treat water to kill microbes with iodine or chlorine tablet or drops available at most backpacking stores.
-Lastly, you can use a moderately expensive water filter to remove any microorgnisms from the water.
-There are many brands and designs of filters available at most backpacking stores.
+Alternatively, you can chemically treat water to kill microbes with iodine or chlorine tablets or drops available at most outdoor recreation stores.
+Lastly, you can use a water filter to remove any microorganisms from the water.
+Filtering is a popular method used by backpackers and there are many brands and designs of filters available.
 The designs vary by weight, filter type, filtering method, volume, and flow rate.
 Choose a filter that suits your needs and read the manual, as each is different.